testtrim/testtrim/README.md

 Scope today:
 - Works for Rust applications
+    - Go is a work-in-progress
+    - .NET is partial but performs very poorly
+- Coverage database can be shared through a shared PostgreSQL database or remote web API

 Scope planned for the future:
 - Integrate with third-party test runners, rather than owning the entire test execution process
-- Coverage database (allowing partial test runs) is only available on the local workstation and [can't be shared](https://codeberg.org/testtrim/testtrim/issues/4) or [accessed as a service](https://codeberg.org/testtrim/testtrim/issues/5)
 - More platforms (eg. JavaScript, Java, Python, C#, etc.)
 - Track changes to external dependencies that are [accessed over a network](https://codeberg.org/testtrim/testtrim/issues/27), and allow running only relevant tests when they change
 - Perform more granular [function-level tracing](https://codeberg.org/testtrim/testtrim/issues/16) to reduce targeted test suite